its-hazratbilal/android-ai-kit/README.md

 - 🧠 **On-device inference** — powered by `llama.cpp`, no cloud dependency
 - 🧩 **Modular by design** — pull in only the capability you need (`core`, `chat`, more coming)
-- 🎯 **Minimal public API** — two or three calls to load a model and start chatting
+- 🎯 **Minimal public API** — call to load a model and start chatting
 - 🔄 **Streaming-first** — token-by-token callbacks for real-time UI updates
 - 🪶 **DI-framework agnostic** — no Hilt/Koin forced on consumers; plain constructors and factory methods
 - 📦 **Distributed via JitPack** — no manual AAR wrangling